How to Read OBD2 Live Data: Parameters, Normal Ranges, and What Each Value Means (2026)

 Looking at raw numbers scrolling on a screen is like trying to read a book one word at a time.
 You lose the story.
 Graphing those same numbers reveals patterns that are invisible in the raw data.

 Whenever possible, graph two or three related parameters together.
 Throttle position and RPM should track each other smoothly.
 MAF and RPM should rise and fall together.
 STFT and upstream O2 voltage should be inversely correlated (when O2 reads lean, STFT goes positive).
 When those relationships break down, you've found your problem area.
+The live data stream analysis guide covers advanced graphing patterns in detail.

 Let's say you've got a car with a P0171 (system too lean, Bank 1) code and a slight rough idle.
 Here's how to approach it with live data instead of throwing parts at it.